slamora/brackets-wiki/Preview-Images-Research.md

 * ... lots of changes everywhere
 This will break a lot of extensions and will require many core changes.

-### Code examples from extensions that would have issues
+### Code examples from extensions that would have issues, with one of the above
 * code folding, fails if getCurrentFullEditor() returns NULL
 ~~~~~~
          var editor = EditorManager.getCurrentFullEditor(), cm = editor._codeMirror